zdravkov/kendo-docs/api/javascript/mobile/application.md

 ### skin `String`

 The skin to apply to the application.
-Currently, Kendo UI Mobile ships with **flat**, **material** and **materialblack** skin in addition to the native looking ones.
+Currently, Kendo UI Mobile ships with **flat**, **material** and **materialblack** skins in addition to the native looking ones.
 You can also set platform variants with it ("android-light" or "android-dark").

 > The skin setting will be applied on any device, making the application look the same way.